Skip to main content

 What Negates Lighthouse's Value

-Optimizing every little thing until effort and benefit diverge.
+Optimizing every small detail until effort and benefit drift apart.

 Common Questions About Lighthouse Checks